 I previously provided midwifery care in Ontario in practices located in Palmerston and Orangeville.
 As local midwifery practices have wait lists, there was clearly a need for another midwifery practice in this area.
 The Ministry of Health and Long Term Care recognized this need and provided funding for Grand Valley Midwives to open in January 2013.

-I was delighted to have midwives attend the home waterbirths of my daughter and son!
+I was delighted to have midwives attend the home births of my children!
 I am a strong believer in informed choice and personal autonomy, and enjoy helping clients make the best choices for their families.
 I feel very privileged to be part of this profession, and to be able to support families through this special time in their lives.
 I look forward to meeting you!

 I am very honoured to be given the opportunity to provide midwifery care for women in the Grand Valley and surrounding areas.
 I was born and raised in Orangeville and currently reside in Amaranth with my partner and four children.
 I am deeply connected to my community and the towns surrounding Orangeville and am excited that I will be able to help expand midwifery services in the Grand Valley and surrounding area.